When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Before we dive into examining its various aspects, let’s look at a rundown showing what you can expect from TunnelBear.
 The following table has the VPN’s specifications.

-For this comprehensive TunnelBear VPN review, we'll explore individual aspects, testing and documenting them.
+For this comprehensive TunnelBear VPN review, we'll explore individual aspects, test, and document them.
 You can expect discussions on its background and jurisdiction, server network and infrastructure, design and user-friendliness, customer service, and more.
 It goes without saying that we'll also look at what it offers regarding security and privacy.

 Even with the change in ownership and being based in Canada, TunnelBear VPN remains a reliable choice.
 Its strong commitment to privacy, strict no-logs policy, and multiple audits are key factors that contribute to its continued trustworthiness.
 Our Score: 8/10